tthcodes/Mastermind/README.md

 - Speaking of deploying, I regretfully spent almost a whole day trying to do this as well.
 Setting up a CI/CD pipeline seemed simple enough with the prospect of using GitHub actions.
 However, for some reason, every bundle would either fail to build or my tests would fail.
 I even went on to try to deploy my game onto Heroku manually, without a pipeline, yet to no avail.
 I decided to take my losses on this one and accepted that with the time constraint, it wasn't worth spending more time than I already had on trying to deploy.

-Overall, this experience was an amazing opportunity to build something challenging, while also broadening my knowledge in backend considerations.
-I've always had an appreciation for behind-the-scenes logic, and learning the importance of protecting your users, and their data, and creating a robust application has made me fall in love with backend engineering philosophy all over again. 🩶
+Overall, this experience was an incredible opportunity to tackle something challenging and expand my understanding of backend considerations.
+I've always appreciated the logic that operates behind the scenes, but deepening my knowledge about protecting users, safeguarding their data, and building a robust application has grown my passion for backend engineering philosophy even more. 🩶

 On a final note, I'd like to thank LinkedIn and the interviewers for their time and consideration.
 I truly have gained so much knowledge and confidence in myself through completing this challenge. 🫱🏻‍🫲🏼